awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

  Because Aurora separates computation capacity and storage, the storage volume for the cluster is spread across multiple AZs\.
 Your data remains available even if outages affect the DB instance or the associated AZ\.

-## Aurora Serverless and Snapshots<a name="aurora-serverless.snapshots"></a>
+## Aurora Serverless and snapshots<a name="aurora-serverless.snapshots"></a>

  The cluster volume for an Aurora Serverless cluster is always encrypted\.
-You can choose the encryption key, but not turn off encryption\.
+You can choose the encryption key, but you can't disable encryption\.
 To copy or share a snapshot of an Aurora Serverless cluster, you encrypt the snapshot using your own AWS Key Management Service customer master key \(CMK\)\.